Disclosure of information on fair value of the Company's investment properties

 iii) The Company has used the borrowings from banks for the specific purpose for which it was taken.

 (i) The Company generates its entire revenue from contracts with customers for the services at a point in time.
-The Company is engaged mainly in the business of running laboratories for carrying out pathological investigations of various branches of bio-chemistry, hematology, histopathology, microbiology, electrophoresis, immuno-chemistry, immunology, virology, cytology, other pathological and radiological investigations.
+The Company is engaged mainly in the business of running laboratories for carrying out pathological investigations of various branches of biochemistry, hematology, histopathology, microbiology, electrophoresis, immuno-chemistry, immunology, virology, cytology, other pathological and radiological investigations.

 (ii) Transaction price allocated to the remaining performance obligations

-The Company has applied practical expedient in Ind AS 115 "Revenue from contract with customers" and and has accordingly not disclosed information about remaining performance obligations which are part of the contracts that have original expected duration of one year or less and where the Company has a right to consideration from a customer in an amount that corresponds directly with the value to the customer of the entity's performance completed to date.
+The Company has applied practical expedient in Ind AS 115 "Revenue from contracts with customers” and has accordingly not disclosed information about remaining performance obligations which are part of the contracts that have original expected duration of one year or less and where the Company has a right to consideration from a customer in an amount that corresponds directly with the value to the customer of the entity’s performance completed to date.

-Note 34: Income tax
+Note 33: Income tax

 The Company is subject to Indian Income Tax Act, 1961.
 The Company is assessed for tax on taxable profits determined for each fiscal year beginning on 1 April and ending on 31 March.

-Statutory income taxes are assessed based on book profits prepared under generally accepted accounting principles in India ("Indian GAAP”) adjusted in accordance with the provisions of the (Indian) Income tax Act, 1961.
-Such adjustments generally relate to depreciation of property, plant and equipment, disallowances of certain provisions and accruals, deduction for tax holidays and similar exemptions, the use of tax losses carried forward and retirement benefit costs.
-Statutory income tax is charged at 22% (2022-23: 22%) plus a surcharge and education cess.
-The combined Indian statutory tax rate for the fiscal year 2022-23 and for the fiscal year 2023-24 was 25.168%.
+Statutory income taxes are assessed based on book profits prepared under generally accepted accounting principles in India ("Ind AS”) adjusted in accordance with the provisions of the Income tax Act, 1961.
+Such adjustments generally relate to depreciation of property, plant and equipment, disallowances of certain provisions and accruals, and similar exemptions, and retirement benefit accruals.
+Statutory income tax is charged at 22% (2023-24: 22%) plus a surcharge and education cess.
+The combined Indian statutory tax rate for the fiscal year 2023-24 and for the fiscal year 2024-25 was 25.168%.

 Income tax returns submitted by companies are regularly subjected to a comprehensive review and challenge by the tax authorities.